 Tribal members and residents

-Lenders, tenants, and project developers
+Lenders, tenants, and developers

 Outside partners often prefer long lease terms because they reduce uncertainty and make financing easier for expensive, long-lived projects.